 Photo: Workshop attendees take a bow after touring the historic Majestic Theatre during a regional workshop in Eastland.

 Expanding Statewide Preservation Network

 CHC Outreach helps CHCs align their work with Texas’ Statewide Preservation Plan.
 The purpose of the Statewide Plan is to bring preservationists together, broaden the preservation network, and promote preservation solutions.
 Participating as a stakeholder in the Statewide Plan allows CHCs to access a wide range of technical and practical information from volunteers and professionals.

 Learn more about the Texas Statewide Preservation Plan

 Lessons from High-Performing CHCs

 You can also visit the CHC Game Changers webpage for information about CHCs that are proactive and innovative in terms of engaging communities in preservation activities.
 CHC Outreach has also developed some tools and recommendations to help CHCs improve programs and services.
-More about upping your CHC game is found on the CHC Game Changers webpage here.

 Ways that CHC Outreach Supports CHC Efforts